JPeterMugaas/efxc2/INSTALL.md

 ## [Cygwin](https://www.cygwin.com/)

-TUnfortunately, the Cygwin release version of GCC is 11.4.0 so you need to install a test version of GNU GCC from the Cygwin setup utility.
+Unfortunately, the Cygwin release version of GCC is 11.4.0 so you need to install a test version of GNU GCC from the Cygwin setup utility.

 1. To compile this program for Cygwin, make a directory for building the files then enter:
 ```